Scifabric/pybossa/doc/install.rst

 Pre-requisites:

   * Python >= 2.7, <3.0
-  * A database plus Python bindings for PostgreSQL version 9.1
+  * PostgreSQL version 9.1 and the Python bindings for PostgreSQL database.
   * pip for installing python packages (e.g. on ubuntu python-pip)

 .. note::